DFabric/DPlatform-Shell/README.md

 ## Features
 - Install applications easily
-- Manage Apps Services - SystemD services integration: view apps services status, one click start/stop, auto-start at boot and auto-restart if down unexpectively
+- Manage Apps Services - systemd services integration: view apps services status, one click start/stop, auto-start at boot and auto-restart if down unexpectively
 - Update/Remove installed apps simply with two clicks
 - Chose the network accessibility of your app - Internet public access or local access
 - Change your hostname